 GoPros are commonly used by sport enthusiasts, especially for activities where holding a camera is impossible or impractical, such as mountain biking, skiing, or skydiving.
 However, GoPros are popular with the outdoor community overall for a number of reasons.

 The GoPro is an impressive piece of technology.
 First, their cameras are very small, lightweight and waterproof.
 Furthermore, they are very durable and expected to stand up to rough treatment.
-As for the video itself, it shoots in incredible 4K resolution, has a 170-degree wide angle lens, and also functions as a 12-megapixel camera.
+As for the video itself, it shoots in incredible 4K resolution, has a 170-degree wide angle lens or even a 360-degree lens, and also functions as a camera.

 But here are the drawbacks.
 The wide angle lens makes things seem very far away.
 There is no zoom, so in order to get a fuller framed shot, you have to get very close to the subject, which is not always possible.
 Secondly, they have short battery life, with just 1.5-2 hours per charge.